-Tokyo Time – Coming in July
+Tokyo Time

-Tokyo Time – Coming in July by Dawn Farnham
+Tokyo Time by Dawn Farnham

 In 1942, during the Japanese Occupation of Singapore, two seasoned homicide detectives—one a Eurasian, caught between two worlds, and the other, a pacifist Japanese escaping dark and tragic secrets at home—are thrown together to solve a high-profile murder and come to terms with each other under the yoke of a brutal and corrupt military regime.